 If you’ve been with Nav.it for a while, you’ll likely already know the powerful fact that women live 5-7 years longer than men.
-You also might know that 90 percent of us are likely to take what the biz calls a career pause for caregiving at some point or another.
-That “pause” coupled with the idea that you are likely to live well into your 90s (maybe more for you youngsters…) means we HAVE to think about how we invest and save for our Golden Years differently than our male companions.
+You also might know that 90 percent of us are likely to take what the biz calls a career pause for caregiving at some point.
+That “pause,” coupled with the idea that you are likely to live well into your 90s (maybe more for you youngsters), means we HAVE to think about how we invest and save for our golden years differently than our male companions.

 Great.
 Now what?

-Well, we at Nav.it don’t think there’s ANYTHING wrong with these strong qualities that actually (historically) make us better long-term investors than our male counterparts.
+Well, we at Nav.it don’t think there’s ANYTHING wrong with these strong qualities that historically make us better long-term investors than our male counterparts.

 What qualifies long-term investing?

 Good question, Navigator.
 Good Financial Cents breaks it down pretty well: “Long-term investing means accepting a certain amount of risk in the pursuit of higher rewards.
 This generally means equity-type investments, like stocks and real estate.”